Software on the D-PHYS Linux Computers

 We also mostly have and use zRAM, swapon gives you an overview about it, as well as cat /sys/block/zram*/comp_algorithm on the used compression.
 Generally it's lzo-rle since 20.04.

 For a long time we used to have XFS for /scratch* filesystems, around 2015, we switched to btrfs and thus can support live file system compression.
-(There was a time when btrfs did not support swapfiles)
+(There was a time when btrfs did not support swapfiles).
+It's ext4 as of 2024.

 exfat support has been switched to the Samsung implementation for 20.04.